sspraggins86/sydney-spraggins/README.md

 Some fun facts about me:

--I enjoy continual learning.
+- I enjoy continual learning.
--I love engaging in outdoor activities.
+- I love engaging in outdoor activities.
--Holistic healing and natural remedies are a big interest to me.
+- Holistic healing and natural remedies are a big interest to me.
--I am excited to learn more about cooking Asian cuisine and desserts (specifically Japanese).
+- I am excited to learn more about cooking Asian cuisine and desserts (specifically Japanese).
--My goals for 2024: develop my skills as a BI Analyst and land a job with a company of interest!
+- My goals for 2024: develop my skills as a BI Analyst and land a job with a company of interest!

 Please feel free to contact me! :]
 ## Some of my Github Stats